 What is Kilometer?

-Kilometers (km) are a unit of measurement that is used in most countries around the world.
-They measure the distance between two points and are generally used when measuring long distances.
+Kilometers (km) are a measurement unit used in most countries worldwide.
+They measure the distance between two points and are generally used for long distances.
 Kilometer per hour is abbreviated as km/h.
 It is a unit of speed that expresses the number of kilometers traveled in one hour.

 Is a 50k an ultramarathon?